kkerswell/CI_PP1_AnimalCharity/README.md

 **Problems**

-spacing the a links in the nav bar.
+* spacing the a links in the nav bar.
 I originally tried to add margin and padding but this was having an undesired effect.
 I got arround this by adding line-height to the nav a section.
+* When Adding a h1 to the header, the alignment of both h1 and nav changed to an undesired style.
+I struggled to get the h1 to align left and the nav to align right.
+I then changed both to display inline but the nav was then aligned right next to the h1 on the right side of the page, when I wanted it on the left.
+I overcame this by adding float right to the nav.